dolittle/Studio/Documentation/k3d.md

 - Install k3d
 - Have docker running

 ## Install k3d
 ```sh
 curl -s https://raw.githubusercontent.com/rancher/k3d/main/install.sh | bash
 ```

+## The fast way of setting things up

+Use my handy [`reset-local-k3d`](https://github.com/joelhoisko/dotfiles/blob/xps-13/scripts/bin/reset-local-k3d) script, that automatically deletes the existing k3d cluster and recreates a new one with all of the things below applied.

+For manual steps, continue following the guide.

 ## Setup folder structure to bootstrap Studio
 - Little clunky, but we can change after